forno/RecordVRCWithGeForceExperience/README.md

 ![image](https://user-images.githubusercontent.com/11057257/69497638-cfede300-0f22-11ea-91a9-83035789c53d.png)

 ## CAUTION
-- GeForce Experience are already installed for GTX series GPUs.
+- GeForce Experience are already installed for GeForce series GPUs.
 But, others are not supportted.
 - You should set up the GeForce Experience before using this software.